 Australia: USAP participants with a U.S. passport who have been ticketed by ASC and routed through Australia en route to New Zealand do not need a visa if they are remaining inside the international terminal of the airport.
-If you plan to leave the airport or plan leisure travel through Australia, you must obtain a visa.
-Usually, this can be accomplished online, but you may be required to submit an application and send your passport to the Embassy of Australia, 1601 Massachusetts Avenue, N.W., Washington, D.C.
-20036 (202-797-3000).
-For more information, visit the Australian Embassy website.
+If you plan to leave the airport or plan leisure travel through Australia or your layover is more than 8 hours, you will be required to apply and get approved for an Australian ETA (Subclass 601).
+An Australian ETA can be applied for via the Australian Home Affairs website or the app.